oahull0112/oahull0112.github.io/docs/Documentation/Libraries/deepdive.md

 INCS        =-I$(MKLROOT)/include/fftw
 ```

-This make.include file has been provided to us by VASP.
+This makefile.include file has been provided to us by VASP.
 Our job here is two-fold:

-1. To ensure that we tell make (via the make.include file) the correct place to find MKL, I.e., to ensure that MKLROOT in the make.include file is set correctly.
+1. To ensure that we tell make (via the makefile.include file) the correct place to find MKL, I.e., to ensure that MKLROOT in the makefile.include file is set correctly.
 2. To ensure that we tell make the correct libraries to reference within MKLROOT.

 To do step 1, first type: